 Notice of Entry – Landlords must provide tenants with advanced written notice to enter their property.
 Landlords are only allowed to enter for certain reasons and at certain times.

-Notice of Rent Increase – Landlords can increase the rent, but there are rules about how often and how much notice they must provide tenants.
+Notice of Rent Increase – Landlords can increase the rent.
+However, there are rules about how often and how much notice they must provide tenants.

-Notice of Termination of a Periodic Tenancy for Allowable Reasons – For very specific reasons, a landlord can give a tenant a notice to end the tenancy even if the tenant hasn’t done anything wrong.
-For example, if the landlord wants to move back into the property, then the landlord could serve this kind of notice on the tenant.
+Notice of Termination of a Periodic Tenancy for Allowable Reasons – For specific reasons, a landlord can give notice to end the tenancy.
+This is even if the tenant hasn’t done anything wrong.
+For example, if the landlord wants to move back into the property, they could serve notice on the tenant.